paalwilliams/goodreads-amazon-puppeteer-/README.md

 It may take a while for the initial run to start up.

 `Important!` You must close all running Chrome instances prior to running this application.

+This application requires that Google Chrome be installed.